emberjs/guides/source/localizable/object-model/computed-properties-and-aggregate-data.md

     Ember.Object.create({ isDone: true })
   ],

-  remaining: Ember.computed('todos.@each.isDone', function() {
+  incomplete: Ember.computed('todos.@each.isDone', function() {
     var todos = this.get('todos');
-    return todos.filterBy('isDone', false).get('length');
+    return todos.filterBy('isDone', false);
   })
 });
 ```

 Here, the dependent key `todos.@each.isDone` instructs Ember.js to update bindings
 and fire observers when any of the following events occurs:

 1. The `isDone` property of any of the objects in the `todos` array changes.
 2. An item is added to the `todos` array.